agersant/crystal/README.md

 1. Install the stable version of the [Rust compiler](https://www.rust-lang.org/learn/get-started) (pick MSVC toolchain if prompted)
 2. Clone this repository and submodules
 3. From the top level of this repository, execute `.\build.ps1`.
 This downloads the correct version of Love2D and compiles crystal native libraries.
-4. From the top level of this repository, execute `.\bin\love.exe game` to launch the game